Evidence

 Can I ask whoever is assessing my exceptional circumstances application to contact me if they need more evidence?

 No. It is your responsibility to make a complete application.
-You must submit all your evidence at the time that you make your application or within 10*working days of making your application.
-This includes an officially accredited English translation of your evidence if the original is not in English.
+You must submit all your evidence at the time that you make your application or within 10* working days of making your application.

 Some examples of the types of evidence that might be relevant are listed above.